area17/time/README.md

 ### API key

 For the weather conditions time.area17.com uses [Visual Crossing](https://www.visualcrossing.com/) which needs an API key.
-The API key lives in `/includes/_visualCrossingApiKey.php` and can be found in the A17 Redux vault.
+The API key lives in `.env` and can be found in the A17 Redux vault.

 ### Node Tasks: